aspose-slides/Aspose.Slides-Documentation/python-net/getting-started/installation/_index.md

 **Python with shared libraries**

-There are different ways to install Python in macOS.
-We recommend to use [pyenv tool](https://github.com/pyenv/pyenv#homebrew-in-macos) for this.
+There are different ways to install Python in macOS, but we strongly recommend you use the [pyenv tool](https://github.com/pyenv/pyenv#homebrew-in-macos).

-When pyenv is installed and configured, perform the following steps to install Python with shared libraries.
+After you install and configure pyenv, you have to install python with shared libraries by running these commands in the Terminal app:

 1. Install Python: `env PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install --verbose 3.9.13`
 2. Configure it as a global Python installation: `pyenv global 3.9.13`
 3. Configure it as a shell Python installation: `pyenv shell 3.9.13`
 4. Create a symbolic link for the libpython library in a system library directory: `ln -s /Users/<username>/.pyenv/versions/3.9.13/lib/libpython3.9.dylib /usr/local/lib/libpython3.9.dylib`

-The Python version 3.9.13 is used as an example.
-You can install any necessary Python 3.5+ version.
+Note: Python 3.5 and above is required.
+Python version 3.9.13 was simply used as an example.

 **Install the libgdiplus library**

-The libgdiplus library is a Windows GDI+ implementation fo macOS and Linux platforms. .NET use it in these platforms.
-Run `brew install mono-libgdiplus` command to install this library.
+The libgdiplus library is a Windows GDI+ implementation for macOS and Linux that .NET uses on those platforms.
+To install this library, run this command: `brew install mono-libgdiplus`

 ### **Install Aspose.Slides**

 `pip` is the easiest way to download and install [Aspose.Slides for Python via .NET](https://pypi.org/project/aspose.slides/) on macOS devices.
-Run the `pip install aspose.slides` command to install it.
+To install Aspose.Slides, run this command: `pip install aspose.slides`

-Create and run python file with the following source code to test Aspose.Slides for Python via .NET installation.
+**Use Aspose.Slides**

+Test your Aspose.Slides installation by running this code to create a PowerPoint presentation:

 ```python
 # Imports Aspose.Slides for Python via .NET module